nrfconnect/sdk-nrf/samples/wifi/monitor/README.rst

 The nRF70 Series device sends the IEEE 802.11 packets prepended with a custom metadata over the net capture tunnel to the host.
 To analyze the packets in `Wireshark`_, the payload of the UDP packets must be dissected as IEEE 802.11 packets.

-This support is only available in `Wireshark`_ 4.3 (under development).
+This support is only available in `Wireshark`_ 4.3 (under development: `master` branch).
-A custom build of `Wireshark`_ from the latest sources is required.
+A custom build of `Wireshark`_ from the latest sources is required, see `Wireshark Unix Build setup`_ for details.
 Once the custom build is installed, complete the following steps to dissect the payload of the UDP packets as IEEE 802.11 packets:

 1. Ensure Wireshark is compiled with Lua support, see `Wireshark with Lua`_ for details.
 #.
 Open Wireshark and go to :guilabel:`Analyze` > :guilabel:`Decode As` > :guilabel:`+`, then select :guilabel:`UDP`.
 #.
 In the **Current** column, ensure `IEEE 802.11` is available.

-   If not then `Wireshark`_ does not have the support to decode the UDP payload as IEEE 802.11 packets.
+   If not then `Wireshark`_ version does not have the support to decode the UDP payload as IEEE 802.11 packets, and you need to build `Wireshark`_ from the latest sources.

 #.
 Copy the following Lua script to a file, for example, :file:`nordic_decode_raw_80211.lua` file.